Travel & Other Activities

 High Voltage and X-Ray Experiments

-Why this web site is powered by
+Why this web site is powered by LINUX :

 After using Microsoft products for many years, I was fed up with this company's arrogance and rude business conduct, for example their outrageous licensing policy, their inescapable Windows bundled with almost any new PC, application programs inseparably merged with the operating system, "updated" file formats incompatible with older versions of the same software, old and inefficient technology under a shiny surface, etc., etc. These people do not show the slightest respect for their customers, and their business strategy is similar to that of a drug dealer: making people as dependent as possible in order to drain them dry.

 Many people shy away from Linux because they believe it is for experts only.
 Nothing could be farther from the truth.
-Although Linux is an extremely powerful operating system, any newcomer can learn very fast how to install and use it (the installation procedure is more or less self-explanatory).
-Modern Linux distributions come with appealing graphical user interfaces (you can choose between Gnome, KDE, Unity, XFCE, LXDE, and others) and are easy to operate.
-Believe it or not, you can run Linux without ever touching the command line (Actually I use it quite often now because I learned to appreciate its benefits)!
+Although Linux is an extremely powerful operating system, learning how to install and use it is a matter of hours or days (if you own a smartphone not coming from Apple, there is a good chance you are using a Linux derivative already).
+Modern Linux distributions come with appealing graphical user interfaces (you can choose between Gnome, KDE, Unity, Mate, Cinnamon, XFCE, LXDE, and others) and are easy to operate.
+Believe it or not, you can run Linux without ever touching the command line (I actually use it quite often now after I learned to appreciate its benefits)!
 Using Linux is fun!
 There is a wide range of excellent open-source application software available for almost any task one can think of.
 Installing and uninstalling software is an automated process in most cases.
 All you have to do is start a "package manager".
-A list with a huge number of applications will appear.
+A list with a huge number of applications, sorted by categories, will appear.
 After selecting the desired application by mouse click, Linux downloads the program files, called "package", from a server and installs the application.
 To uninstall the program, go to the same list and deselect it.
 Linux does the rest.
 Incredibly easy!
-Hardware support has improved considerably in recent years, so many printers and scanners work "out of the box".
-If in doubt, one can look at the hardware compatibility lists available for most Linux distributions.
-It should be mentioned, however, that some hardware manufacturers stubbornly refuse to cooperate with the Linux community and that many vendors simply ignore the existence of operating systems not coming from Microsoft or Apple (guess why).
+You can even run many Windows programs under Linux through Wine.

 Linux comes in many varieties, so a newcomer might get confused easily.
 I personally prefer Debian since it is a rock-solid, dependable workhorse (I need my PC primarily to get things done and can live without much eye-candy).
 Ubuntu and Mint are very popular distributions too.
 They are a little more shiny than Debian and need very little manual configuration.
 Particularly Mint has a very polished look-and-feel and comes with preinstalled multimedia codecs, so it is probably the best choice for newbies coming from the Windows world.
 All three distributions have good hardware support.
 People working in a professional environment may prefer OpenSuse (backed by Novell).
 Mandriva and Fedora are excellent as well.
-Purists will prefer Arch Linux, Slackware, or Gentoo.
+Die-hard purists will prefer Arch Linux, Slackware, or Gentoo.
 There is something for almost every taste.

 Most Linux versions run very well even on older computers since they are not very resource-hungry, so you don't have to buy new hardware every time a new version is released.
 Linux is extremely configurable.
 Everybody can customize it to his/her taste (you can even make it look like Mac OS if you like).
 Last but not least, Linux is very stable and much less vulnerable to virus and malware attacks than Windows.
 Therefore it is not necessary to run virus and malware scanners in the background all the time (slowing down the system).